 $80 / $64.99 by West Elm

 A throw blanket laid on the end of a bed or over the side of a sofa always looks good.
 Toss one wherever your pet prefers to lay.
 It will let both of you relax while prolonging the life of your furniture.
 Opt for a 100% cotton style, that way it'll wear well and be able to be thrown in the washing machine now and then to refresh it.

-No.6 Forest Rain candle, $36 by Outdoor Fellow
+Candle, $36 by Outdoor Fellow

 Some pet smells can be persistent.
 If you're regularly bathing them (and wiping those paws), you shouldn't encounter these too much.
 But occasionally, especially during warmer weather, you might need to open the windows to air things out.
 Just ten minutes of fresh air breezing through will make all the difference.
 It's also a nice excuse to have a clean-smelling, but not overpowering candle burning in the living room—out of reach for wagging tails or curious cats, of course.